AashrayaJha/QCMod-NF/readme.txt

     Includes numerous optional arguments.
 -- hodge.m: Computes the Hodge filtration using the algorithm described in section 4 of
-    `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13` --hodge_generic.m: Wrapper of hodge.m, which enables us to do a lot of the linear algebra required to compute the Hodge filtration in a smaller ground field.
+    `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13` -- hodge_generic.m: Wrapper of hodge.m, which enables us to do a lot of the linear algebra required to compute the Hodge filtration in a smaller ground field.
 -- frobenius.m: Computes the Frobenius structure using the algorithm described in section 4 of
     `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13` extended to work over number fields